beepbeeptechnology/beepbeeptechnology.github.io/docs/index.md

 * accurate
 * well structured

-Additionally, we build and maintain native tools to source, cleanse, aggregate, integrate and augment your data with statistical analyses, computation and data from external APIs.
+In order to provide this, we build and maintain native tools to source, cleanse, aggregate, integrate and augment your data with statistical analyses, computation and data from external APIs.

 We also have tools and services to monitor your pipelines, alert to any issues via multiple channels and resources to fix any issues which arise.